-Our Guild normally meets in the Session House every second Tuesday from October to March.
+Our Guild normally meets in the Session House every second Thursday from October to March from 2-4 pm.
 The Guild is open to all, men as well as women, and we meet for fellowship, friendship and fun.
 Our syllabus is always a mixture of music, talks (often about projects we support, both in this country and overseas), demonstrations and presentations.
-There is always tea and biscuits as well!
+We always have tea and biscuits as well!
 This year, the Guild theme nationally is “Wee Seeds, Big Trees” to highlight the message that small ideas and changes can have big results.